nasa/ziggy/doc/user-manual/configuring-pipeline.md

 To run Ziggy, you will need to define `ZIGGY_HOME` and add `$ZIGGY_HOME/bin` to your `PATH`.

-In a normal pipeline, you will need to set up only one environment variable: the variable `PIPELINE_CONFIG_PATH`, which has as its value the absolute path to the pipeline properties file.
+In a normal pipeline, you will need to set up only one additional environment variable: the variable `ZIGGY_CONFIG_FILE`, which has as its value the absolute path to the pipeline properties file.
 Ziggy can then use the pipeline properties file to get all its configuration parameters.

 For the sample pipeline, it was necessary to add a second environment variable: `ZIGGY_ROOT`, which is set to the absolute path to the top-level Ziggy directory.
 Why was this necessary?